Lucien Szpiro: Research

 In the 1970s, Szpiro's research in commutative algebra led to his proof of the Auslander zero divisor conjecture.
 Together with Christian Peskine, he developed the liaison theory of algebraic varieties.

 In the 1980s, Szpiro's research interests shifted to Diophantine geometry, first over function fields and then over number fields.
 The Institut des hautes études scientifiques described Szpiro as being "the first to realise the importance of a paper by Arakelov for questions of Diophantine geometry", which ultimately led to the development of Arakelov theory as a tool of modern Diophantine geometry exemplified by Gerd Faltings's proof of the Mordell conjecture.
 Szpiro also showed the link between the positivity of the dualising sheaf of a curve and the Bogomolov conjecture.

 In 1981, Szpiro formulated a conjecture (now known as Szpiro's conjecture) relating the discriminant of an elliptic curve with its conductor.
 His conjecture inspired the abc conjecture, which was later shown to be equivalent to a modified form of Szpiro's conjecture in 1988.
 Szpiro's conjecture and its equivalent forms have been described as "the most important unsolved problem in Diophantine analysis" by Dorian Goldfeld, in part to its large number of consequences in number theory including Roth's theorem, the Mordell conjecture, the Fermat–Catalan conjecture, and Brocard's problem.

-After moving to the CUNY Graduate Center in 1999, Szpiro began working on new research in algebraic dynamics.
+After moving to the CUNY Graduate Center in 1999, Szpiro began working on new research in arithmetic dynamics.